 It is indeed fair to say that many hills of the northern Pennines have a poor reputation amongst hill walkers.

-I’ve not, for the most part, found that well deserved; though with eight of the group still to climb, who knows what horrors I have yet so far missed?
+I’ve not, for the most part, found that well deserved; though with five of the group still to climb, who knows what horrors I have yet so far missed?

 Four of northern England’s greatest rivers, the Eden, Tees, Tyne and Wear, help structure the group.